camunda/camunda-docs-manual/content/reference/rest/external-task/post-bpmn-error.md

   </tr>
   <tr>
     <td>variables</td>
-    <td>A JSON object containing the variables which will be passed to the execution if the error is caught.
+    <td>A JSON object containing the variables which will be passed to the execution.
 Each key corresponds to a variable name and each value to a variable value.
 A variable value is a JSON object with the following properties:
     {{< rest-var-request transient="true">}}
   </tr>
 </table>